Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 ![IT Ping](/assets/images/IT-ping.png)<br>
 *Figure 2.3: Shows a successful ping between 2 devices within the IT subnet*

+## 3 VLAN Configuration and Inter-VLAN Routing

+**Objective: Segment traffic using VLANs and enable communication between VLANs**

-### 2.3 VLAN Configuration
+### 3.1 VLAN Configuration

 **Objective: Segment the network into three VLANs for IT, Management and HR to improve traffic isolation**

 Configuration Details:
 VLAN's were configured on their respective switches:
-- IT (VLAN 10) Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1
+- IT (VLAN 10): Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1
-- Management (VLAN 20) Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1
+- Management (VLAN 20): Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1
-- HR (VLAN 30) Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1
+- HR (VLAN 30): Ports FastEthernet0/1, FastEthernet 1/1, FastEthernet2/1

 Trunk Ports: FastEthernet3/1 on each router, configured to carry traffic for all VLAN's to the router

 VLAN Creation: